A look at what provinces and territories have said about COVID-19 vaccine plans

 Quebec

-The province will be ready to start rolling out its vaccine plan as of Jan.
-1, say senior politicians.
+The province says it will be ready to start rolling out its vaccine plan as of Jan.
+1.

-Premier Francois Legault said Thursday that public health officials have already settled on the list of priority vaccine recipients, but did not release details.
+Premier Francois Legault says that public health officials have already settled on the list of priority vaccine recipients, but details have not been released.

-Legault said the province is also working to put the necessary infrastructure in place to support a vaccine rollout.
-That includes obtaining fridges capable of maintaining the extremely low temperatures needed by one of the most promising potential vaccine options, currently in development through pharmaceutical giant Pfizer.
+Legault says the province is also working to put the necessary infrastructure in place to support a vaccine rollout.
+That includes obtaining fridges capable of maintaining the extremely low temperatures needed for the Pfizer vaccine.

 —